shelly-hub/data-visualisation-challenge/README.md

 ## **Project method**

- 1. First: open, and merge raw data given in Excel CSV to Pandas DataFrame
+    1. Open, and merge raw data given in Excel CSV to Pandas DataFrame
- 2. Second: to find for abnormality, in this case, get rid of duplicates data.
+    2. To find for abnormality, in this case, get rid of duplicates data.
- 3. Third: Start to process data, generates usual statistical calculations.
+    3. Start to process data, generates usual statistical calculations.
- 4. Fourth: Generate series of data required using Bar charts and pie charts with two method: Pandas Dataframe Plot method, and Matplotlib pyplot.
+    4.Generate series of data required using Bar charts and pie charts with two method: Pandas Dataframe Plot method, and Matplotlib pyplot.
- 5. Fifth: Generate Boxplots
+    5.Generate Boxplots
         - Funtions used: Groupby method, reset_index(), last(): to determine last element appeared in the data (but not last row)
         - For loop method and if function used: to filter final tumor volume data to compare 4 treatments used
         - Series of Quartiles calculations used to determine outliers
- 6. Sixth: Generate Line Graph
+    6. Generate Line Graph
          - Randomly pick a mouse treated by Capomulin and analyse the progress of the treatment over the time.
- 7. Seventh: Generate Scatter plot and linear regression line to find out the correlation between weight of mouse and its tumor size.
+    7. Generate Scatter plot and linear regression line to find out the correlation between weight of mouse and its tumor size.

  ## **References**

    - Pandas Get List of All Duplicate Rows.(9 November 2021).Sparkby{Examples}.
 Retrieved on: 26 March 2023, from<https://sparkbyexamples.com/pandas/pandas-get-list-of-all-duplicate-rows/#:~:text=Pandas%20DataFrame.,multiple%20columns%20or%20all%20columns.>